 How to install and use Picture-in-picture extension for other video sites

 - To install, go to Chrome web store – extensions.
-Search for “Picture-in-Picture” by François Beaufort.
+Search for Picture-in-Picture Extension (by Google).
 Then click Add To Chrome, and confirm.

 - Once installed, an icon appears on Chrome’s toolbar.

 - Now, go to Vimeo, IMDB or any video sites.
 Then play a video and click the PiP icon.
 A floating video window should pop up.

 - The video has simple play/pause buttons, plus the ability to close.